 Does the color of my Kia affect the insurance premium?

-The color of your Kia does not influence your insurance premium.
-Insurance companies determine rates based on factors such as the model, age, safety features and driving history, but vehicle color has no impact on the cost.
+The color of your Kia does not impact your insurance premium.
+Insurers calculate rates based on factors such as the vehicle’s model, age, safety features and driving record.

 How does the age of my Kia affect insurance costs?